Abandoned & Little-Known Airfields:

 The 1951 USGS topo map depicted Queen's Chapel as an open area with a few small buildings on the south side.

-Chuck Swim reported in 2003 that a friend of his "purchased his newly constructed house in the Green Meadows development in 1952.
+Chuck Swim reported that a friend of his "purchased his newly constructed house in the Green Meadows development in 1952.

 That is about a half mile north of the airport.
 The airport was still there & operating.